Recruiting skilled and motivated salespeople is vital to help your business bring in new customers and grow.

 - Provide basic information about your sector and competitors.

-- Put together a list of unique selling propositions (USPs) that make your product stand out from those of your competitors and ensure these are fully understood.
+- Put together a list of unique selling propositions (USPs) that make your product stand out from your competitors' and ensure these are fully understood.

 - Provide any technical information needed.

-- Explain the strategic objectives of your business and the particular ways of working you have.
+- Explain the strategic objectives of your business and how you work.

 - If staff are to sell effectively, they need to be well informed about who they are selling to.